3mdeb/verified-boot/verified_boot_main.md

 ~ NIST SP 800-137, Appendix B Glossary [^NIST_sp800-137]

 Verifying authenticity is verifying the identity of an entity.
-It is performed using asymetric cryptography and the term identity can generally be reduced to the asymetric key pair used by the entity.
+It is performed using asymetric cryptography.
+The private key of an asymmetric cryptography keypair is often called the `identity`.
+In this context, proving an identity is proving to be in possession of the private key.

 The simplest way an entity can prove it's identity is to encrypt a well known data using it's private key.
 If decrypting the data with a public